 A recent LinkedIn question asked for advice on how to get a company started down a path to Agile and SCRUM.
 I thought it might be useful to share some advice and see if the OutSystems community had any ideas to add.

-At OutSystems, our roadmap is strictly a guideline because companies have different methods, cultures, and management approaches.
+At OutSystems, our five step Agile roadmap is strictly a guideline because companies have different methods, cultures, and management approaches.
 When introducing Agile, here are the steps we generally go through.
 Concepts and activities that are emphasized will vary based on understanding of the customer culture, organizational structure (formal and informal), as well as their prior knowledge of Agile methodologies. (more…)